davidalain/ArduinoProjectsAndLibraries/README.md

 # ArduinoProjectsAndLibraries

-Some projects and some default or improved Arduino Libraries
+Some Arduino projects using default and improved Arduino Libraries